MicrosoftDocs/memdocs/memdocs/intune/fundamentals/compliance-in-intune.md

 Intune supports compliance with data residency requirements by supporting Microsoft Cloud's regional and global data storage policies.
 These policies include:

 - **Data location**: Data is stored in Microsoft-managed data centers.
 For more information, see [Data storage and processing in Intune](../protect/privacy-data-store-process.md).
 - **EU Data Boundary**: Ensures that data belonging to EU customers is stored and processed within the EU.
-For more details, see [EU Data Boundary](/privacy/eudb/eu-data-boundary-learn) and [Configure Microsoft Tunnel for Intune](../protect/microsoft-tunnel-configure.md).
+For more information, see [EU Data Boundary](/privacy/eudb/eu-data-boundary-learn) and [Configure Microsoft Tunnel for Intune](../protect/microsoft-tunnel-configure.md).
 - **Encryption**: Data is encrypted at rest and in transit.
 For more information, see [Access requirements policy mapping from Basic Mobility and Security to Intune](../fundamentals/policy-map-access-requirements.md).

 ## Compliance features